 Lithographic exposure requires ultraviolet intensity monitoring using an UV intensity monitor.
 Judging from the current development prospects.
 The next generation of lithography technology is likely to be electron beam exposure and the ultimate resolution can reach 2, 3nm.
 In an optical lithography exposure system, the wavelength of the exposure radiation is a key parameter of the lithography process.
 Wavelength directly affects the energy intensity of ultraviolet light.
 In other words, it is necessary to achieve a good lithography process.
-An UV intensity monitor must be used to refer to the ultraviolet energy intensity.
+An UV intensity monitor must be used to measure ultraviolet energy intensity.

 Conventional lithographic exposure systems use ultraviolet light and diffraction phenomena can affect resolution.
 Even so, there is a tendency to continue to develop.
 Among them, if we want to reduce the elimination of other competitive products on the market, we must first pay attention to the use of UV intensity monitors in production to maintain a good ultraviolet irradiation intensity during photolithographic exposure.
 The current lithography exposure technology has an ultra-deep ultraviolet light system, but its system is complicated.
 Ultimately it is difficult to avoid the resolution limitation caused by interference diffraction.
 Therefore, it is necessary to use an UV intensity monitor to prevent the intensity of the ultraviolet light from being too high, which greatly affects the resolution.